AP Summer Institute Courses

 Whether a teacher is just beginning to teach an AP Biology course or has taught the course for years, the week will strive to build confidence in the AP Biology teachers who attend this workshop.

-Maureen Nosal has been a reader, Table and Question Leader at the AP Reading for 20 years.
+Maureen Nosal has been a reader, Table and Question Leader at the AP Reading for over 20 years.
 Maureen serves as a consultant for College Board presenting AP workshops and Summer Institutes throughout the world.
 She is also an adjunct professor at The College of New Jersey in the Biology and Education Departments.

 MTH 498.
 THE TEACHING OF CALCULUS (AB)